 As of 2021, Master’s students can complete up to four internship “units”, which are 4- to 6-month stints.
 Each stint pays a $10,000 stipend plus $5,000 in project funds which can be spent on anything: equipment, participant costs, research assistant fees, or just more salary.
 Completing all of the units would give a total of $60,000, at least $40,000 of which is stipend.
 PhD students can complete up to 8 units, for a total of between $107,000 and $120,000, of which at least $80,000 is stipend.
 You can partner with colleagues to create projects of however many units you desire, as long as each student does not exceed the individual limit.
 Mitacs awards pay well but require the novel and sometimes nerve-wracking process of finding and meeting with companies.

 Finding an organisation

 Mitacs posts internship descriptions for open positions with interested organisations and pre-set project ideas.
 If you find an organisation elsewhere, search for them on the Mitacs site to see whether they have engaged in these partnerships before.
 The methods described earlier to find funders also apply to finding companies and other organisations.
 Ask around your network, check funding acknowledgements, and see which organisations sponsor relevant conferences.
-My colleagues and I tend to prefer working with small companies (who tend to move faster and are more likely to reply to emails), so searching your city name and “startups” is a good start to explore the options.
+My colleagues and I prefer working with small companies (who tend to move faster and are more likely to reply to emails), so searching your city name and “startups” is a good start to explore the options.

-Our team has set up three of these partnerships before (and failed to set up three others).
+Our team has set up three of these partnerships before and failed to set up three others.
 One of the partnerships, for example, funded part of our shift work fatigue study described earlier.
 The partnering company made wristband sensors that collect measures such as body temperature.
 We used them in our study to track sleep times, and the company benefited by seeing how their sensors perform in the context of a sleep study.